In your current role, how often do you write code to complete your work objectives? | Percentage |

 - Do you know how to use git to version-control your work?

-These outputs include people who do not code at work.
+Please note these outputs include people with coding experience who do not code in their current role.

 Access to git